gavinmcfarland/plugma/notes/developer.md

 -   I should add a field to the package.json that tells me what framework their using

 -   Don't use "file: " in package.json as it only acts as a symlink and causes issues with relative file paths

+## Todo

+-   Do I need to create my own build and dev commands, so that source code can be injected into plugins?
+-   Maybe manifest is included in package.json, or at the least distributed to dist when built
+-   Look at manifest file to determine where to look for ui.ts and main.ts file